Penetration testing is a key part of mitigating risk when using the IPMI service to monitor environmental system controls.

 To validate the IPMI v2.0 Password Hash Disclosure (Plugin ID 68931), a module exists (auxiliary/scanner/ipmi/ipmi_dumphashes).
 When run, the module attempts to dump password hashes for user accounts into a file format supported by HashCat or John the Ripper.
 More often than not, these default credentials are left on systems.
 The following is a list of known default IPMI credentials based on manufacturer.

-The cool thing about the ipmi_dumphashes Metasploit module is that it will automatically detect whether a default password exists by attempting to crack the password hash using a password dictionary compromised from the default passwords listed above.
+The cool thing about the ipmi_dumphashes Metasploit module is that it will automatically detect whether a default password exists.
+It attempts to crack the password hash using a password dictionary compromised from the default passwords listed above.
 It is worth noting that HP is among the only manufacturer that uses a secure(ish) password.

 In addition to the IPMI v2.0 Password Hash Disclosure, another commonly observed vulnerability is IPMI Cipher Suite Zero (Plugin ID 80101).
-The IPMI Cipher Suite Zero enables an attacker to log into the IPMI service with only a valid username, bypassing the authentication mechanism put in place.
+The IPMI Cipher Suite Zero enables an attacker to log into the IPMI service with only a valid username.
+The attacker then bypasses the authentication mechanism put in place.

 In our experience, Nessus does a poor job of detecting this vulnerability.
 Anytime we detect the IPMI service running on TCP/623, we scan the vulnerability using an NMAP script.
 The following command will perform a targeted vulnerability scan against the IPMI service to look for the IPMI Cipher Suite Zero vulnerability: